devleaks/TouchPortal-X-Plane-UDP/docs/install.md

 files that works with X-Plane stock Cessna C172 aircraft.

 1. Enable UDP access in X-Plane.
-1. In Touch Portal, import the `TouchPortal-X-Plane-UDP_vX.Y_???.tpp` plugin corresponding to your operating system (`???`).
+1. In Touch Portal, import the `TouchPortal-X-Plane-UDP_vX.Y_???.tpp` plugin corresponding to your operating system (`???`) and found in the Releases of this repository.
-1. In Touch Portal, import the `X-Plane Demo Page.tpz2`
 1. In Touch Portal, create a value named pagepath.
 1. In Touch Portal, import the event `Page-Switch.tpe`.
+1. In Touch Portal, import the `X-Plane Demo Page.tpz2`

 # Enable UDP access in X-Plane